Online assignment submission for students

 This involves the same tool.
 You will find the same menu on both.

-Step 1: Click the picture or pictures that you want to compress.
+Step 1: Click on any picture that you want to compress.

-Step 2: Under Picture Tools, on the Format tab, in the Adjust group, click Compress Pictures.
+Step 2: In the menu, under Picture Tools, click on the Format tab and click Compress Pictures.

 Compressing PDF files in Adobe programs